WebOfTrust/keri/docs/Q-and-A-Security.md

 *Identifiers are managed by systems and humans using systems.
 Identifiers are not actors.
 That sort of slippery language is the kind of meaningless hyperbole that borders on disingenuous.*

-KERI's creator is using semantics from several different disciplines and then making _new_ semantics when there is not a good fit.
-So it all sound like new semantics. _But only a few are truly new to KERI._
+KERI's creator is using semantics from several different disciplines and then making *new* semantics when there is not a good fit.
+So it all sound like new semantics. *But only a few are truly new to KERI.*
 But since we can't know what the set of new and not new is for any expert exactly, we can't know what to spend more effort on defining vs what to assume.
 That is why an [adaptive discussion](#q-as-an-ssi-expert-i-totally-can-get-stuck-in-the-semantics-of-keri-how-to-overcome-this) works much more efficiently.

-## **Q: How does a Sybil attack present itself in KERI and what is the damage that can be done.
+## **Q: How does a Sybil attack present itself in KERI and what is the damage that can be done

 In short: A Sybil in KERI has at most the power of DDOS attack.